x25today/voipwardialer/README.md

 4. Asterisk-Softmodem provide the I/O of the remote system termina connecting via TCP a VoIP Wardialer listener

 It's a neat workflow of data going around that may require a schema.

-# Try it out
-This first release MVP is meant to be ready for experiment and contributions, it's not yet fully working!

-To use VoIP Wardialer you need at least:
-* A Linux Debian machine
-* A SIP account at VoIP Provider or your own SIP Server
-* A phone number to call where modem answer

-To install it we first need to build the PJSUA VoIP stack, that will then be used as telephony engine:
-TODO: Describe how to install PJSUA

-TODO: How to we deliver Asterisk?
-By a docker image or by apt-get install asterisk + copy configuration files in /etc/asterisk?

 # Roadmap